faizm10/operating-systems-notes/notes/notes.md

 `printf()` → calls `write()` system call via the **C standard library (libc)**

+- An important factor in handling the systems calls in the **run-time environment (RTE)** -- the full suite of software needed to execute applications written in a given programming language, including its compilers or interpreters as welll as other software such as libraries and loaders
 - System calls go through a **system-call interface**, which:
 1. Passes the request from user mode to kernel mode.
 2. Uses a **system call number** to find the correct function in the system call table.
 3. Executes the function in kernel mode and returns results.